deejles/hugo/content/posts/my-first-post.md

 # DeeJ Capital LLC

 Our mission is to provide the best short term rental option in the Poconos.
-For inquiries please contact Daniel Zentner CEO at kittyharkerpa@gmail.com
+For inquiries please contact Daniel Zentner,Owner, at kittyharkerpa@gmail.com

 <html>
 <body>